Mailman (City Letter Carrier)

 How should I address?

-Asked by Scott about 12 years ago
+Asked by Scott over 12 years ago

 Scott, you ask a very good question and I do understand your hesitation for wanting to address this issue with her for fear of retaliation.
 I would take the step of writing a note for the carrier and politely asking them to close the lid after delivering the mail.
 I realize I agreed with you that there was a slight risk in addressing the issue, but if dealt with politely I'd hope there would be no cause for retaliation.
 Also, a call to the delivery supervisor would be appropriate if you dI'd see any obvious retaliation.